Showing 1 - 1 OF 1

 Since there are no elementary, middle or high schools on base, the children of families living on base housing will attend one of the following schools: Mary Esther or Florosa Elementary, Max Bruner Middle School or Fort Walton Beach High School.

 A number of private schools are available in the Hurlburt Field area.
 Most private schools have a religious affiliation or relationship.
 It is suggested that the private schools be contacted to learn of the tuition required.
 Additional fees such as music, art, uniforms, books, registration, deposits and transportation should also be taken into consideration.
+For more information, contact the School Liaison at 805-884-6938.

 Families First: for more information on how to become a foster parent, contact a recruiter.
 Local number: (850) 833-3852 in Escambia, Santa Rosa, Walton and Okaloosa counties.